slice/tenkai/readme.md

 When the server (your phone) receives a new file, it decodes it and imports the `.js` file on the fly.
 This makes development with a PC much easier.

+## Getting Started

+First, import the `tenkai-server.js` file into BlockLauncher.
+Make sure to restart BlockLauncher.
+Then, open a new world.
+Type in `/tenkai start`.
+It will start the TCP server on your phone.
+You will be told when it starts.
+To stop the server, type in `/tenkai stop`.
+Make sure to do this when you are not going to use the server.

+### Sending Files

+Next, you must determine the local network IP of your phone.
+Normally, this starts with `10.`, however, this may not be the case for you.
+Generally, you can find this in the WiFi settings of your phone, or your router webpage.

+Next, run the client of your choice, supplying your phone's local IP and the filename of the file to send.
+When your phone receives the file, it will instantly be enabled.
+If your script was already on the phone, then it will become re-enabled on the fly.